 What is a Stimulator Fly?

-The Stimulator is an amazing fly trout pattern.
-The Stimulator was originally developed by Randall Kaufmann to imitate a stonefly adult.
-But that is not the only insect the Stimulator imitates, it can be seen as a grasshopper, caddis or even large drake mayflies!
+The Stimulator often just called "Stims" is an amazing fly trout pattern.
+The Stimulator fly was originally developed by Randall Kaufmann to imitate a stonefly adult.
+But that is not the only insect the Stimulator flies can imitate, it can be seen as a grasshopper, caddis or even large drake mayflies!
 The Stimulator is also a great dry fly for fishing a dropper underneath - indeed on summer stillwaters we see Stimulators with Buzzers suspended below, the Stimulator looks like a caddis or sedge.
 The bushy profile and deer hair make the Stimulator a highly buoyant fly.

 Stimulator Flies Seasonal Usage Guide